TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-4-Maintenance-and-Security/Index.rst

 * A working TYPO3 installation under Git-based version control
 * A working continuous integration and continuous deployment workflow with local and remote parts

-* A contribution team with other contributors
+Ideally a contribution team with other contributors should be available for you to test best-practice collaboration and review processes.

 .. _s4-goals